I grew up not liking eggplants, and this is now one of my favourite dishes!

 - Finally, add in the sauce and cook till well incorporated.
 If it’s too dry you may add some water.
 If you’d like more sauce, you can prepare a cornstarch slurry (1 tbsp cornstarch + 2 tbsp water).

-- Serve with scallions and a drizzle of sesame oil.
+- Serve with spring onions and a drizzle of sesame oil.

 - I use the longer/slimmer variety of eggplants, otherwise known as the Japanese/Asian eggplant.
 If you can’t get these, the rounder Italian eggplants are fine too.